rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

    :ref:`rsmpsxl-version`).

 2. The leader site verifies the RSMP version, SXL version and site id.
    If there is a mismatch the sequence does not proceed.
-The leader site responds with a MessageNotAck and closes the connection.
-   (see section :ref:`message-acknowledgement`)
+   (see section :ref:`communication-rejection`)

 3. The leader site sends RSMP / SXL version (according to section :ref:`rsmpsxl-version`).

 4. The follower site verifies the RSMP version, SXL version and site id.
    If there is a mismatch the sequence does not proceed.
-The follower site responds with a MessageNotAck and closes the connection.
-   (see section :ref:`message-acknowledgement`)
+   (see section :ref:`communication-rejection`)

+5. The latest version of RSMP that both communicating parties exchange in the RSMP/SXL Version is implicitly selected and used in any further RSMP communication.

-5. The follower site sends Watchdog (according to section :ref:`watchdog`)
+6. The follower site sends Watchdog (according to section :ref:`watchdog`)

-6. The leader site sends Watchdog (according to section :ref:`watchdog`)
+7. The leader site sends Watchdog (according to section :ref:`watchdog`)

-7. Asynchronous message exchange can begin.
+8. Asynchronous message exchange can begin.
 This means that commands and statuses are allowed to be sent

-8. Aggregated status (according to section :ref:`aggregated-status-message`) If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.
+9. Aggregated status (according to section :ref:`aggregated-status-message`) If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.